MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Zeyu Qin, Yanbo Fan, Yi Liu, Li Shen, Yong Zhang, Jue Wang, Baoyuan Wu. *NeurIPS 2022*
   - Key Word: Adversarial Transferability.
   - <details><summary>Digest</summary> We propose a novel attack method, dubbed reverse adversarial perturbation (RAP).
 Specifically, instead of minimizing the loss of a single adversarial point, we advocate seeking adversarial example located at a region with unified low loss value, by injecting the worst-case perturbation (the reverse adversarial perturbation) for each step of the optimization procedure.
 The adversarial attack with RAP is formulated as a min-max bi-level optimization problem.

+- Robust Models are less Over-Confident. [[paper]](https://arxiv.org/abs/2210.05938) [[code]](https://github.com/GeJulia/robustness_confidences_evaluation)
+  - Julia Grabinski, Paul Gavrikov, Janis Keuper, Margret Keuper. *NeurIPS 2022*
+  - Key Word: Adversarial Robustness; Confidence Calibration.
+  - <details><summary>Digest</summary> We empirically analyze a variety of adversarially trained models that achieve high robust accuracies when facing state-of-the-art attacks and we show that AT has an interesting side-effect: it leads to models that are significantly less overconfident with their decisions, even on clean data than non-robust models.
+Further, our analysis of robust models shows that not only AT but also the model's building blocks (like activation functions and pooling) have a strong influence on the models' prediction confidences.

 - What Can the Neural Tangent Kernel Tell Us About Adversarial Robustness? [[paper]](https://arxiv.org/abs/2210.05577)
   - Nikolaos Tsilivis, Julia Kempe. *NeurIPS 2022*